Do you remember a time when you were being fully yourself? I mean truly alive?

 Speed up your healing

-I’ll teach you the simple, easy-to-action-in-the-moment tools that you’ll actually use to stop your heart from racing and your mind from crumbling.
+I’ll teach you the simple somatic psychotherapy tools that you’ll actually use to stop your heart from racing and your mind from crumbling.
 You’ll learn to feel physical sensations in your body and tolerate them, instead of panicking about them and making the situation 10x worse.
 The result is a feeling of grounding and inner peace, even in sticky situations that would normally have gotten you stuck.
 I love helping people relax and become calmer, more connected to their body and aware of how they can affect their own nervous system through breathing and posture.

 Movement facilitates self-expression through the body.
 It helps bring what is unconscious to consciousness.
 This is useful when words are too terrifying or hard for people to express.
 If you’ve ever felt like you couldn’t be honest with a therapist about something that felt too painful or shameful to admit, this will help you.
 Sometimes there is no need to put it into words.
 It is enough just to feel, remember and be aware.
 You can choose how much movement, direction and autonomy you want in your session, depending on your comfort zone.